xcatlkd/byteme-web/README.md

 <img src="/src/assets/images/burgerlove.jpg" align="right" />

 # Byte Me
 Byte Me is a web and mobile app for users to share and swipe for food.
-The web app is designed for restaurants to upload photos from their establishment which utilizes the swipe feature on mobile.
+The web app is designed for restaurants to upload photos from their establishment which utilizes the swipe style on mobile.

 # Getting Started
 * npm install